Welcome to

 Our video resource series offers an in-depth exploration of Protactile, providing insights into its various aspects and how it can be used effectively in tactile communication.
 Each video offers a different aspect of how Protactile works and how it can benefit you and your child, as well as others in the DeafBlind community.

-For first-time visitors, we recommend starting with Module 1: Co-Presence.
-Following this, we suggest continuing through the rest of the modules.
+For first-time visitors, we recommend starting with Lesson 1: Co-Presence.
+Following this, we suggest continuing through the rest of the lessons.
 We are currently in the process of making new videos, so after you've watched our videos, stay tuned for more to come soon!

 For any questions or additional information, please don't hesitate to contact us.
-Link.
+Contact Us Here

 A pink fist rising upward with dashed lines indicating movement.

-Protactile language supports the development of deeper and more meaningful connections for individuals using tactile communication methods.
+Protactile language supports connections with individuals using tactile communication methods.

 An orange fingerprint symbol representing the concept of touch and identity.